russhwolf/multiplatform-settings/README.md

 ## Usage

-The `Settings` interface has implementations on the Android, iOS (arm64, arm32, and x64), macOS (x64), JVM, and JS platforms.
-(Note that the JVM and JS implementations are currently marked as experimental.)
+The `Settings` interface has implementations on the Android, iOS, macOS, watchOOS, tvOS, JS, and JVM platforms.
+(Note that the two JVM implementations are currently marked as experimental.)

 The Android implementation is `AndroidSettings`, which wraps `SharedPreferences`.

     val delegate: SharedPreferences = ...
     val settings: Settings = AndroidSettings(delegate)

-On iOS or macOS, `AppleSettings` wraps `NSUserDefaults`.
+On iOS, macOS, tvOS, or watchOS, `AppleSettings` wraps `NSUserDefaults`.

     val delegate: NSUserDefaults = ...
     val settings: Settings = AppleSettings(delegate)

+On JS, `JsSettings` wraps `Storage`.

+    val delegate: Storage = ...
+    val settings: Settings = JsSettings(delegate)

+    val settings: Settings = JsSettings() // use localStorage by default

 Once the `Settings` instance is created, you can store values by calling the various `putXXX()` methods, or their operator shortcuts